 Producing things isn’t cheap.
-There are so many costs that occur during production that it can be hard to track them all.
+There are many costs that occur during production that it can be hard to track them all.
 These costs are what is called manufacturing overhead.

 Let’s define manufacturing overhead, look at the manufacturing overhead formula and how to calculate manufacturing overhead.